-Scientists examine risk of poor birth outcomes following H1N1 vaccinationJuly 10th, 2012 in Obstetrics & gynaecology /
+Scientists examine risk of poor birth outcomes following H1N1 vaccinationJuly 10, 2012 in Medicine & Health / Obstetrics & gynaecology

 In studies examining the risk of adverse outcomes after receipt of the influenza A(H1N1) vaccine, infants exposed to the vaccine in utero did not have a significantly increased risk of major birth defects, preterm birth, or fetal growth restriction; while in another, study researchers found a small increased risk in adults of the nervous system disorder, Guillain-Barre syndrome, during the 4 to 8 weeks after vaccination, according to 2 studies in the July 11 issue of JAMA.